 The planet I plan to use for my story

 In fact, I found a star system with planetary formations that meet the criteria.

 Scientists have named the system TRAPPIST-1.

 A Space.com article headline announces how TRAPPIST-1 has seven Earth-like planets, of which three and possibly four, are sitting within the “habitable” range orbiting a red dwarf star.

 >>>What to name the story world?
 Should it be named after a planet?
 What if it has a boring scientific name?
 Criteria to guide the work based on other author examples.
 Naming a story world: Examples to consider.

 What are the implications on the story world using a real planet?

-I need to consider what means to have seven earth-sized planets orbiting a red dwarf star.
-This thinking has to factor in that these planets are orbiting their sun within a range smaller than Mercury’s orbit around our sun.
+I need to consider what it means to have seven earth-sized planets orbiting a red dwarf star.
+What will be the impact on the story knowing that these planets are orbiting their sun within a range smaller than Mercury’s orbit around our sun?